Health & Diseases

 Feature Acute gastritis Chronic gastritis

-Management of acute gastritis: 1.
-Do not feed for 4–12 hours (water should always be available) 2.
-Then a light diet: boiled chicken + rice or easily digestible diet food 3.
-Eat smaller meals more frequently (3–4 times a day instead of 1–2 times) 4.
-Sucralfate or omeprazole, as recommended by a veterinarian 5.
-If symptoms persist (>24–48 hours): See a veterinarian
+management of acute gastritis: 1.
+Withhold food for 4–12 hours (water always accessible) 2.
+Then a bland diet: cooked chicken + rice or highly digestible veterinary diet food 3.
+Smaller, more frequent meals (3–4 times daily instead of 1–2 times) 4.
+Sucralfate or omeprazole as recommended by a veterinarian 5.
+If it persists (>24–48 hours): see a veterinarian

-• “Eating grass is healthy—dogs know what they need.”
-Eating grass and then vomiting is a sign of stomach upset, not self-medication.
+• “Eating grass is healthy — the dog knows what it needs.”
+Eating grass and then vomiting is a sign of stomach discomfort, not self-medication.
 The dog is seeking relief, not a cure.

-• "Vomiting bile in the morning is normal."
-Morning bile vomiting is a symptom (bilious vomiting syndrome) — treatable by adjusting the feeding schedule (delaying the last meal, or using antacids if necessary).
+• “Vomiting bile in the morning is normal.”
+Morning bile vomiting is a symptom (bilious vomiting syndrome) — it can be treated by adjusting the feeding schedule (a later final meal, and antacids if needed).

 • “Short-term fasting is harmful.”
-Avoiding food during acute gastritis relieves pressure on the stomach lining.
-Water should always be available—avoid solid foods, but not liquids.
+Withholding food in acute gastritis relieves the stomach lining.
+Water should always be available — food withholding applies only to solid food, not to fluids.

-Proton pump inhibitors (omeprazole, pantoprazole) have largely replaced antacids and H₂ blockers in the treatment of chronic gastritis.
-The role of Helicobacter pylori in dogs as a zoonotic risk is controversial—H. canis and other species are found in dogs with gastritis, but their causal significance remains unclear.
+Proton pump inhibitors (omeprazole, pantoprazole) have largely replaced antacids and H₂ blockers in chronic gastritis.
+Helicobacter pylori in dogs is controversial as a zoonotic risk — H. canis and other species are found in dogs with gastritis, but their causal significance is unclear.
 Endoscopy with biopsy remains the gold standard for diagnosing chronic gastritis.

 What are the most common symptoms of gastritis in dogs?

-Vomiting (often after Eat, or bile in the morning), nausea (licking the lips, drooling), abdominal pain (the dog seeks out grassy areas, changes posture), loss of appetite.
-In cases of chronic gastritis, additional symptoms include: weight loss, fluctuating general well-being.
+Vomiting (often after Eat, or bile in the morning), nausea (licking the lips, drooling), abdominal pain (dog seeks out grassy areas, changes in posture), loss of appetite.
+In chronic gastritis additionally: weight loss, fluctuating general condition.

 When should I take my dog to the vet for vomiting?

-Immediately: Blood in vomit, vomiting following suspected poisoning, distended abdomen (gastric dilatation-volvulus), more than 3–4 times a day, increasing lethargy.
-Soon (24–48 hours): Persistent vomiting lasting >24 hours, combined with diarrhea and loss of appetite, known ingestion of a foreign object.
+Immediately: blood in vomit, vomiting after suspected poisoning, bloated abdomen (gastric dilatation-torsion), more than 3–4 times daily, increasing lethargy.
+Soon (24–48 hours): persistent vomiting >24 hours, combined with diarrhea and loss of appetite, known ingestion of a foreign body.

 Can gastritis in dogs become chronic?

 Yes.
 Untreated or recurrent acute gastritis can lead to histologically detectable chronic gastritis.
 Allergic, immune-mediated, or Helicobacter-associated forms require specific treatment.
-Endoscopy with biopsy determines the underlying cause.
+Endoscopy with biopsy clarifies the underlying form.

 Related terms